Graph paper PDF generator

 How can I confirm the scale stays accurate?

-Enable the 50 mm calibration square and measure the printed output.
-If it measures 50 mm, the printer is respecting the SVG dimensions.
+Enable the 50 mm calibration box and measure it after printing.
+If it is not 50 mm, disable fit-to-page scaling.